 The Sherrill Cleland Prize in Leadership was established by the Board of Trustees upon President Sherrill Cleland's retirement in 1989 to recognize Dr. Cleland's efforts to instill qualities and skills of leadership as a major component of Marietta College's educational program during his 16 years of personal leadership.
-It is given annually to the most outstanding graduate minoring in Leadership studies, chosen by the staff of The McDonough Center for Leadership and Business from among those nominated by students enrolled in the McDonough Leadership Program.
+It is given annually to the most outstanding of the graduating McDonough scholars majoring in International Leadership Studies or minoring in Leadership Studies, chosen by the staff of The McDonough Center for Leadership and Business from among those nominated by students enrolled in the McDonough Leadership Program.